Edit on GitHub

 In order to reduce the size of recovery image file and to decrease the time to burn the image onto microSD, the recovery partition is minimized.

-Please resize the partition to use the unallocated space.
+Please resize the partition to use any available unallocated space.

-Be aware of selecting an incorrect disk or a partition.
-Partitioning a system disk of your PC may cause a serious system malfunction.
+Be careful not to select an incorrect disk or partition.
+Partitioning a system disk of your PC may cause serious system malfunctions.

 Download or install GParted GUI tool

-1. Select microSD card from the menu (mounted location may vary by system).
+1. Select the microSD card from the menu (mounted location may vary by system).

 2. Right click on the yellow partition.